Research | Publications | Staff | Collaborations | Facilities | Join us |

 From trace to tracer

 In many environmental studies, the determination of trace elements and their isotopic composition can provide valuable information on the geographical sources of both natural and anthropogenic inputs, the relative contributions of these sources over time and the corresponding transport routes.
-Recently, we developed new analytical methods for the precise measurement of lead and strontium isotopic ratios in challenging environmental matrices, using single- and multi-collector inductively coupled plasma mass spectrometry.
+In the last decade, we developed new analytical methods for the precise measurement of lead and strontium isotopic ratios in challenging environmental matrices, using single- and multi-collector inductively coupled plasma mass spectrometry.
 The methods were validated and extensively applied to the isotopic analysis of atmospheric particulate and surface snow collected in the Arctic and Antarctica, in the context of PRA (Italian Program of Research in the Arctic) and PNRA (Italian National Program of Research in Antarctica) projects.
+Recently, these studies have been extended to cadmium and mercury isotopic systems.

 The research is performed in co-operation with Prof. Frank Vanhaecke (University of Ghent).
 For a review on the topic click here